 Like air, food, and water, the sun is something most people take for granted.
-However, a lack of exposure to sunlight can not only make you cold, but can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing you with - namely, vitamin D.
+However, a lack of exposure to sunlight can not only make you cold - it can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing.
+That vitamin is vitamin D.

-Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an important part in a person's mental health, and has been linked to thinks like seasonal affective disorder, or SAD.
-This article will discuss why vitamin D is so important to our mental wellbeing, and how you can ensure that you both get enough vitamin D and lower your anxiety.
+Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an essential part in a person's mental health and has been linked to disorders like seasonal affective disorder, or SAD.
+This article will discuss why vitamin D is so vital for our psychological well-being, and how you can ensure that you both get enough vitamin D and lower your anxiety.

 Vitamin D and History

-Vitamin D is not believed to have an effect on anxiety directly.
+Vitamin D is not believed to affect anxiety directly.
 Though it may be correlated with higher anxiety levels, there are likely reasons beyond the vitamin itself - reasons that will be discussed later in this article.
-If you have anxiety, make sure you take my anxiety test to find out more.

-Today, it is believed that ancestral memory - which is, in some ways, short term evolution - may play a role in why vitamin D and being outside make people feel better.
+Today, it is believed that ancestral memory - which is, in some ways, short-term evolution - may play a role in why vitamin D and spending time outdoors makes people feel better.
 Just as humans feel an instinctive revulsion towards bitter flavors due to our ancestral association of bitterness with poisonous foods, the human body may have an instinctive awareness of its need for sunlight.